This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Easy Healthy Taco Salad Recipe with Ground Beef

-How to make taco salad in just 20 minutes!
-This easy taco salad recipe is EASY, with common ingredients.
-And, the whole family will love healthy taco salad with ground beef.
+Learn how to make taco salad in just 20 minutes, using common ingredients!
+The whole family will love this EASY, healthy taco salad recipe with ground beef.

 Nutrition information is estimated based on 85/15 ground beef and typical tomato salsa.